Ajohnie/nfc-card-reader/README.md

   ## NFC CARD READER CONTROLLER
-- This a javafx program that reads the ACR122U-A9 NFC card reader and updates firebase firestore
+- This a javafx app that reads the ACR122U-A9 NFC card reader and updates firebase firestore
 - It is meant to be a utility application to help web apps access the NFC card reader from a Windows PC
 - USB access is blocked from the web browser and NFC is not supported either except on android
 - I built this app from the [JAVAFX app template](https://github.com/Ajohnie/nfc-card-reader)